Close Menu

 • He sees the numbers every single day.

-• They become familiar, like his favorite stuffed animal.
+• They become familiar, like a favorite stuffed animal.

 • He starts pointing at them: “Look, Mama!
 Five!”